 Everywhere I look, it’s babies, babies, babies.
 Last week, a friend had her first baby (after 42 weeks, bless her heart!) and it reminded me about those days post-delivery when you’re getting into your new baby groove.
 Figuring out breastfeeding, baby’s sleep schedule, and if you have other little ones sharing your attention and love.
-Sharing pregnancy excitement and swollen ankles, ultrasound pictures, bump photos on Facebook, and then first hospital pics and are enough to make us go, “Squeeeeeeeeeeeeeeeeee!”
+Sharing pregnancy excitement and swollen ankles, ultrasound pictures, bump photos on social media, and then first hospital pics and are enough to make us go, “Squeeeeeeeeeeeeeeeeee!”

 Once mama and baby are home, we are SO excited to come on over, cuddle that sweet new baby, and visit.
 While we look forward to these visits, they can be a source of stress for new parents.
 It can be overwhelming to be breastfeeding seemingly around the clock, dealing with the sudden onslaught of total sleep deprivation, hormonal cocktails bubbling over, and STILL new mamas and papas feel like they have to entertain when people come to “SEE THE BABY!!”